dane-anderson/athena/README.md

 ### Deterministic When Possible

-Requests that Python can understand do not require an unnecessary LLM call.
+Requests that Python can reliably understand do not require an unnecessary LLM call.

+### Specialized Models Over One General Model

+Different tasks benefit from different models.

+Athena routes work according to capability rather than using the largest model for every request.

-### Models Have Specialized Roles
+### Models and Roles Are Decoupled

-Smaller models handle lightweight interpretation while larger models are reserved for deeper analytical work.
+Application logic operates through agent roles and a model registry.

+Models can be replaced or upgraded without redesigning the full system.

 ### Tools Remain Modular

-Quantitative research, academic document generation, and future capabilities remain separate systems with clear boundaries.
+Quantitative research, academic document generation, memory, and future capabilities remain separate systems with clear boundaries.

 ### Natural Language Is the Interface

-The user should describe the goal rather than learn the internal architecture.
+The user describes the goal rather than learning the internal architecture.

 ### Local First